mage0r/hand_scanner/README.md

 CREDITS
 ------------
-This project was designed by John Spencer, Gil Poznanski and Gavin Jackson
+This project was designed and managed by Gil Poznanski.

+Additional support from John Spencer and Gavin Jackson

 SPECIAL THANKS
 ------------